Papilio polymnestor

 Papilio polymnestor, the blue Mormon, is a large swallowtail butterfly found in south India and Sri Lanka.
+In India it has been recently reported from the eastern part of India, from the State of Jharkhand.
 It is the "state butterfly" of the Indian state of Maharashtra.
 With a wingspan of 120–150 mm, it is the fourth largest butterfly of India.

 Description

 Males have the upper wings rich velvety black.
 The forewing has a postdiscal band composed of internervular broad blue streaks gradually shortened and obsolescent anteriorly, not extended beyond interspace 6.

 The hindwing has the terminal three-fourths beyond a line crossing the apical third of the cell pale blue, or greyish blue, with superposed postdiscal, subterminal and terminal series of black spots—the postdiscal spots elongate, inwardly conical; the subterminal oval, placed in the interspaces, the terminal irregular, placed along the apices of the veins and anteriorly coalescing more or less with the subterminal spots.

 The underside is black with and on the base of the cell in the forewing is an elongate spot of dark red; the postdiscal transverse series of streaks as on the upperside but grey tinged with ochraceous and extended right up to the costa; in some specimens similar but narrow streaks also in the cell.
 Hindwing with five irregular small patches of red at base, the outer three-fourths of the wing grey touched with ochraceous, but generally narrower than the blue on the upperside; the inner margin of the grey area crosses the wing beyond the cell; the postdiscal and subterminal black spots as on the upperside.
 In some specimens this grey area is greatly restricted, its inner margin crossing the wing well beyond the apex of the cell; the subterminal spots merged completely with the terminal spots and form a comparatively broad terminal black band.
 Antennae, head, thorax and abdomen blackish brown.

 Female is very similar but the internervular streaks on the forewing paler, extended into the cell both on the upper and undersides.
 Hindwing: the pale blue area on the upperside and the corresponding grey area on the underside paler.
 In some specimens there is a diffuse short crimson streak at the base of the cell of the forewing on the upperside.